samiksome92/Scripts/README.md

 ## `gallery.py`
 This script takes a directory as input and shows all images inside it as a gallery.

 The script scans a given directory for supported image files.
-It then generates HTML pages for a gallery populated with found images.
-Once the HTML files have been created, the gallery is shown using the default web browser.
+It then generate a HTML page for a gallery populated with found images.
+Once the HTML file has been created, the gallery is shown using the default web browser.
 Supports keyboard and mouse navigation.

 ### Requirements
 - `pillow`
 - `tqdm`

 ### Usage
-    gallery.py [-h] [-r] [-t HEIGHT] [-p PADDING] [-b ...] dir_path
+    gallery.py [-h] [-r] [-t HEIGHT] [-p PADDING] [-n] [-s] [-b ...] dir_path

 positional arguments